blain1995/100DaysOfCode/logs/days31to40.md

 ### Thoughts:

 Found today's exercise fairly simple, definitely more equipped to start thinking about designing my own webiste now but am going to learn some CSS so it doesn't look like a potato :)

+## Day 38: 7th April 2021

+### Today's progress:

+Started learning some very basic CSS today and updated my little practice website to use external CSS.
+The updated files can be found [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days31to40/day38)

+### Thoughts:

+I did enjoy today although I think it'll take a little while to get used to.
+I did intend to do more but I am absoloutely exhausted so going to have an early night and try again tomorrow :)